Search Knowledge Base by Keyword

 - Michael (1834-1916) m.
 Mary Daly (1832-1884); they had 9 children.

 Michael was a progressive farmer, a devout Roman Catholic but of liberal and tolerant views.
-In 1872, when he was giving land for the erection of a new school for the Roman Catholic families of Bowesville, he was visited by his friend and neighbour Richard Freeman, a staunch Methodist and, being concerned about the Protestant students, he asked Michael ….”
+In 1872, when he was given land for the erection of a new school for the Roman Catholic families of Bowesville, he was visited by his friend and neighbour Richard Freeman, a staunch Methodist and, being concerned about the Protestant students, he asked Michael ….”
 What about our children?”.
 After a friendly talk and a handshake, Michael and Richard agreed that it would be a school for all children.
 They agreed that the policy of hiring teachers would require that a Protestant teacher follow one of the Catholic faith, in alternate rotation.
 The school board would be made up of four trustees, two Roman Catholic and two Protestant.
 It is believed that this 1872 school was the first and only one so administered in Ontario and it operated under this policy until the end in 1951 when the Uplands Airport was expanded.
 Michael maintained his tolerant and liberal views throughout his life.

 Michael’s son John became known as the “Potato King of Ontario”.
 He served on the Gloucester Township Council, was Deputy Reeve in 1927 and was Warden of Carleton County.